There is a technique for demonstrating product on-camera. In the TV/film industry, it’s called “playing your action towards the lens”.

 Don’t pull a Ricky Bobby

 You’d be surprised at how many people fumble or simply forget how to use their hands once the camera is trained on them.
 I call this pulling a “Ricky Bobby” (watch the movie Talladega Nights and you’ll see what I mean at time code: 0.36).

-Ever had someone flap his or her hands right in front of your face?
+Ever had someone flap and flick their hands right in front of your face?
 How did you feel about it?
-Annoyed?
+Perhaps slightly annoyed?
 Since the camera stands in “as your viewer” you’ll want to avoid treating them that way for the same reason.

-Stop contributing to your viewer’s stress levels otherwise, you are simply priming them to unconsciously associate you and your brand with irritation and annoyance.
+Stop contributing to your viewer’s stress levels!
+You could be priming them to unconsciously associate you and your brand with irritation and annoyance.

-- Rehearsing your movements for the camera will save you from having to fix blunders in the edit and will make your video shoot run that much smoother.
+- Rehearsing your movements for the camera will save you from having to fix blunders when editing your video, and will make your video shoot run that much smoother